Page shortcuts & links:

 Our experience so far with VBR is :

 Q4.
-Do you recommend a CF Card or PCMCIA card for use with this unit?
+Do you recommend a CF Card for use with Stack DVRs?

 Generally cards with greater than a x25 write speed (>4MB/s) will work, but read the answers to Q5 for reasons why they may not.